kreshnaa-raam/forecasting/README.md

 A library for composable forecasting models built on top of [scikit-learn](https://scikit-learn.org/stable/)

-This software library is the open source package for the work done in task 2: Endpoint data process and Analysis.
+This software library is the open source package for the work done for [SETO project 2243](https://www.energy.gov/eere/solar/seto-2020-artificial-intelligence-applications-solar-energy#:~:text=for%20unobservable%20areas.-,Camus%20Energy,-Project%20Name%3A), _Improving Grid Awareness by Empowering Utilities with Machine Learning and Artificial Intelligence_, specifically task 2: _Endpoint data process and Analysis_.
 The package includes meter level forecasting and gap filling for customer load as well as photovoltaic (PV) generation forecast models for short term and intra-day PV forecasting.